nflu/MNIST/README.md

 Good luck future self (or whoever is reading this) with training your models :)

 # How to View Results
-I saved the training data and best weights and biases I found so far in a dictionary called ```data``` and using pickle, saved it in the file ````data.pickle```.
+I saved the training data and best weights and biases I found so far in a dictionary called ```training_data``` and using pickle, saved it in the file ```training_data.pickle``` .
 The current code on notebook demonstrates how to load the weights and biases and examine the training data.